Find Trade Colleges

 Wellesley Hills, MA

-Massachusetts Bay Community College came in at #6 in this year’s edition of the Most Popular Allied Health Professions Undergraduate Certificate Trade Schools in the New England Region ranking.
-Located in the large suburb of Wellesley Hills, MassBay Community College is a public school with a small student population.
+Massachusetts Bay Community College did quite well in this year’s ranking of the most popular places for allied health professions students to get a undergraduate certificate.
+It came in at #6 on the list.
+Located in the large suburb of Wellesley Hills, MassBay Community College is a public college with a small student population.

 About 69% of the students majoring in allied health at the school are women while 31% are male.